 Actions in process

-Tunisia ratified the International Convention for the Rights of Persons with Disabilities in 2008.
-However, people with disabilities are still insufficiently taken into account when developing public policies.
+Tunisia ratified the International Convention on the Rights of Persons with Disabilities in 2008.
+However, the consideration of people with disabilities in public policies remains insufficient.
+HI leads numerous projects in this direction.

 Situation of the country